What are the responsibilities of Board Members?

 Meetings are held live online to ensure transparency and to permit attendance by an International Board.

-Board meetings are held monthly, and each board's meetings listed in the Board of Directors Meetings and Events Listing.
+Board meetings are held monthly (January to October), and each board's meetings listed in the Board of Directors Meetings and Events Listing.

-Board Meetings are recorded and will be accessible by the public.
+Board Meetings are recorded and accessible by the public, to ensure full transparency.

 How long are Board Member terms?